tigoe/SoundExamples/docs/midi-instrument.md

 Playng pre-recorded MIDI melodies is only so much fun, but making MIDI instruments with sensors as input is a lot more fun.
 This exercise contains a couple of simple MIDI instruments to get you started.

+<u style="color: green;">Hardware note:</u> This example is written with MIDI USB as the default approach, but you can also make it work using Serial MIDI with minimal changes.
+Here's the complete sketch if you're using a Serial MIDI connection instead: [Serial1_MIDI_oneKey_improviser](https://github.com/tigoe/SoundExamples/blob/master/MIDI_examples/Serial1_MIDI_oneKey_improviser/Serial1_MIDI_oneKey_improviser.ino).
+With the serial version, follow the hardware instructions in the [MIDI Serial exercise](midi-serial.md).

 ## The Circuit

 This instrument will be the simplest input you can make: a single pushbutton.
 Follow the [breadboard setup instructions](setup.md#breadboard-setup) in the setup exercise.
 Then connect a pushbutton to pin 5 of your microcontroller as follows: Connect one side of the pushbutton directly to pin 5.
 Connect the other side of the pushbutton to the voltage bus of your breadboard.
 Then connect a 10-kilohm resistor (with the brown, black, orange, and gold bands) from ground to the junction row connecting pin 5 and the pushbutton.
 Figure 1 below shows how to connect it.